Home

 A great spot was "Lost Isl club" by Buoy 49 by Stockton Ca in the San Jouquin River.
 Like a (mini) "Fantasy Island"..
 Don't know if it is still open, but I can say I would visit it every chance I got...

 PS: Helpful hint, we would widen the foot area of the outdrive with 10" Cavitation Plates bolted to the outdrive using 3/8' nut & bolts.
-Two triangle plates of alumiumn on both sides of the outdrive over the prop.
+Two triangle plates of aluminum on both sides of the outdrive over the prop.

 Using painted and bolted with 6 or 7 bolts per plate.
-This would help to keep the prop from sucking air.
-The boats planed out better, with either single or twin engine.
+This would help to keep the prop

 Hope this is helpful, Bob, June 2009